amirahnasihah/frontend-development/04-intro-to-algorithms/04-searching-algorithms/README.md

     c. if the element at the middle is smaller than the target, shrink the search range to the larger half
 2. Repeat step 1 until target is found or the range contains only 1 element

+However, binary search can only be applied to sorted arrays.

 **dry run**

 Input Array: [1, 2, 4, 6, 7, 9, 10, 11, 13]